2009 Atlantic hurricane season: Seasonal summary

 During the 2009 season, nine of the eleven tropical cyclones affected land, of which five actually made landfall.
 The United States experienced one of its quietest years, with no hurricanes making landfall in the country.
 Throughout the basin, six people were killed in tropical cyclone-related incidents and total losses reached roughly $77 million.
 Most of the damage resulted from Hurricane Bill, which caused severe beach erosion throughout the east coast of the United States.
 In the United States, tropical cyclones killed six people and caused roughly $46 million in damage.
 In the Lesser Antilles, Tropical Storms Ana and Erika brought moderate rainfall to several islands but resulted in little damage.
 Elsewhere in the Atlantic, the Azores Islands, Atlantic Canada, Bermuda, Cape Verde Islands and Wales were affected by tropical cyclones or their remnants.
 In Canada, Hurricane Bill produced widespread moderate rainfall in Nova Scotia and Newfoundland, leaving roughly $10 million in losses.
 The hurricane also produced tropical storm-force winds in Bermuda.
 Hurricane Fred briefly impacted the southern Cape Verde Islands as it bypassed the islands early in its existence.
 The Azores and Wales were also affected by Tropical Storm Grace; however, both areas recorded only minor effects.

-The ACE index for the 2009 Atlantic hurricane season as calculated by Colorado State University using data from the National Hurricane Center was 52.6 units.
+The ACE index for the 2009 Atlantic hurricane season was 52.6 units.
 Due to the low number of storms in the season, many of which were short-lived, the overall ACE value was ranked as below-average.
 Hurricane Bill was responsible for the ACE value for August being 30% above average.